purplesyringa/site/blog/bringing-faster-exceptions-to-rust/index.md

 We only have one heap allocation remaining now, containing the exception cause next to the `_Unwind_Exception` header for the system unwinder.

 Why can't we put it on the stack?
-When `throw` performs an alternate return, its callframe can be overridden by the catch handlers.
-We could store it inside the `catch` callframe, but then we'd need to pass a pointer to it to `throw`, which significantly complicates the API.
+When `throw` performs an alternate return, its call frame can be overwritten by the catch handlers.
+We could store it inside the `catch` call frame, but then we'd need to pass a pointer to it to `throw`, complicating the API.

-Thread-locals are a good middle ground, as they are almost as cheap as stack allocation:
+Thread-locals are the perfect middle ground, as they are almost as cheap as stack allocation:

 ```rust
 thread_local! {